 Because species mediate key biogeochemical processes and play unique ecological roles, changes in the diversity and composition of species in an ecosystem can alter how that system functions.
 A growing body of work has demonstrated that changes in biodiversity can have profound effects on the functioning of marine ecosystems.
 However, key unresolved issues remain with respect to relationships between marine biodiversity and ecosystem functioning.
-In particular, few studies have evaluated interactions between producer diversity and herbivore diversity, especially in the field.
-Furthermore, the vast majority of experiments have evaluated the consequences of biodiversity changes at only one location, so we currently have very little knowledge of how diversity-function relationships are modified by environmental context.
+In particular, the vast majority of experiments have evaluated the consequences of biodiversity changes at only one location, so we currently have very little knowledge of how diversity-function relationships are modified by environmental context.

-We are examining, in the field, how environmental context shapes marine diversity-function relationships change across spatial scales from local to regional to the New England coast.
-Work was conducted at 9 rocky intertidal sites, 3 sites in each of 3 regions spanning 500 km of the New England coastline.
-These factorial experiments involve manipulations of seaweed diversity and grazer abundance at sites in the vicinity of East Point, Massachusetts; the Boothbay region of Maine; and Quoddy Head, Maine.
+We examined, in the field, how marine diversity-function relationships change across spatial scales from local to regional to the New England coast.
+Work was conducted at 9 rocky intertidal sites, 3 sites in each of 3 regions spanning 500 km of the Gulf of Maine coastline.
+These factorial experiments involved manipulations of seaweed diversity and grazer abundance at sites in the vicinity of East Point, Massachusetts; the Boothbay region of Maine; and Quoddy Head, Maine.
 We found that spatial scale mediated the effects of seaweed diversity on biomass production, with weak and/or inconsistent effects at sites scaling up to strong, consistent effects at regional and especially the coastline scale (Bracken et al. 2017).

 Susan Williams and Matt Bracken